Last updated: 20 August 2020

 This Privacy Statement explains in general terms how we seek to comply with data privacy laws and regulations, including but not limited to the General Data Protection Regulation (“Regulation”).

-We collect information to provide you with a better experience of using our websites and applications, amongst other reasons (see the “How will we use your information?” section below).
-In order to provide you with access to our services or data within our websites and applications, we may require that you provide certain personal information.
+We collect data to provide you with a better experience of using our websites and applications, amongst other reasons (see the “How will we use your data?” section below).
+In order to provide you with access to our services or data within our websites and applications, we may require that you provide certain personal data.
 This information may include:

-This will depend on the reason we are collecting your personal information.
+This will depend on the reason we are processing your personal data.
 Our processes for collection are:

 We may use third party service providers to support our provision of our services.
 Such will relate to business functions, including (without limitation) IT support, hosting our data on cloud platforms, legal, accounting, audit, consulting and other professional service providers, and providers of other services related to our business.

 Portions of our services may be provided by organisations with which we have a contractual relationship, including subcontractors, and, accordingly, your personal data may be disclosed to them.
 We only provide these organisations with the information that they need to be able to perform their services.
 We will have in place an agreement with our service providers which will restrict how they are able to process your personal data.